 Mercedes-Benz cars in the UK now come fitted with Rescue Assist i.e. a QR Code.

 Rescue workers scan the code using a mobile device to gain instant access to a digital display of the vehicle’s structural framework allowing the emergency services to see where some of the most dangerous systems are located, including batteries, airbags, fuel tanks, high-pressure cylinders and electrical components.
 It also includes information that helps rescuers pinpoint the best place to cut into the car’s body structure to extricate occupants – Rescue Assist

 Vodafone in the UK has introduced a new way of topping up a balance in the phone via QR Codes.
 Subscribers can download the PowaTag app on their smartphone, register details of payment, and scan QR Codes placed on Vodafone promotional material.

-The diverse examples of use of QR Codes shown above prove that QR Codes are actively used in the UK.
+The diverse examples above prove that the UK actively uses QR Codes.
 Marketers in the UK should also use QR Code technology to better engage their customers via print media.

 Canal River Trust has commissioned a 5-6 km trail along the Leeds & Liverpool Canal.
 The trail has 10 stop points, each marked with a QR Code.
 When scanned, the QR Code provides fascinating facts about the canal’s history and its wildlife.

 The Lagan Valley Regional Park, as part of their project, created a heritage audio trail using QR Codes.
 This 11-mile stretch of man-made canals and the River Lagan has 35 numbered audio trail markers with a QR Code.
 When scanned, each QR Code redirects to an audio file that narrates a story of the Canal Folk, who earned their living on the Lagan Navigation.